ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 traffic in the global Internet and further investigated in that environment.
-The second class includes algorithms that, while promising, are not deemed safe enough for widespread deployment as best-effort traffic on the Internet, but are being specified to facilitate investigations in simulation, testbeds, or controlled environments.
+The second class includes algorithms that, while promising, are not yet deemed safe enough for widespread deployment as best-effort traffic on the Internet, but are being specified to facilitate investigations in simulation, testbeds, or controlled environments.